Mortgage rates have made a terrible start to 2013, and that may be just the start.

 HARP accounts for roughly one-fourth of all refinance applications nationwide, and the program is expected to help more than 1,000,000 homeowners this year.

-HARP is available to homeowners with mortgages backed by Fannie Mae or Freddie Mac; with a 12-month perfect payment history; and with a mortgage securitized on or before May 31, 2009.
+HARP is available to homeowners with mortgages backed by Fannie Mae or Freddie Mac; with a 12-month perfect payment history; and with a mortgage for which the note date is no later than May 31, 2009.
 For homeowners with FHA-insured mortgages, a similar underwater loan-type is the FHA Streamline Refinance.

 Mortgage rates have climbed since the Federal Reserve's late-January meeting but remain near lifetime lows.
 Through 2013, however, rates are expected to climb.